 Here are are simply subtracting an earlier date from a later date.
 To figure out what dates to use for each date range comparison, we use MIN to get the earliest end date, and MAX to get the latest end date.

-We add 1 to the result to make sure we are counting "fence posts" and not "gaps between fence posts" (analogy from John Walkenbach from the Excel 2010 Bible).
+We add 1 to the result to make sure we are counting "fence posts" and not "gaps between fence posts" (analogy from John Walkenbach in the Excel 2010 Bible).

 Finally, we use the MAX function to trap negative values and return zero instead.
 Using MAX this way is a clever way to avoid using IF.

 The Excel MIN function returns the smallest numeric value in the data provided.
 The MIN function ignores empty cells, the logical values TRUE and FALSE, and text values.

 Excel Formula Training